TEG-Blue·Interactive tools on .com →

 1.

 Pattern-Aware ReasoningCan the AI recognize that not all behaviors are chosen?
-Does it understand nervous system responses versus conscious defiance?
+Nervous system responses versus conscious defiance.

 2.